cmkobel/CompareM2/README.md

 ## What analyses does it do?

-Below is the graph the shows the order of execution of all possible analyses in Assemblycomparator2:
+Below is the graph the shows the order of execution of all possible analyses "rules" in Assemblycomparator2:

 ![dag](https://github.com/cmkobel/assemblycomparator2/assets/5913696/3164f060-3b36-4d51-8cf7-29a50d87ec84)